 Porous materials can be used for controlling the flow of liquids and gases [1].
-It is known that PM flow restrictors are more reliable and accurate than conventional micrometering valves.
+It is known that flow restrictors manufactured by powder metallurgy are more reliable and accurate than conventional micrometering valves.
 Because so many degrees of "openness" of cellular metals are available, one could find tailored solutions for even more applications by appropriately selecting a cellular metal.
 Metal foams have already been used as flow straighteners in wind tunnels [12] or flow distributors in valves [13].